chamara64/Batocera-PS2-Game-Settings/README.md

 # Batocera PCSX2 custom-configs

-Script to save and automatically load separate configs for individual games on the PCSX2 emulator for Batocera Linux.
+This is a script to save and automatically load separate configs for individual games on the PCSX2 emulator for Batocera Linux.

 # Installation
 Simply copy the "pcsx2_custom_configs" folder to the root of the Batocera "SHARE" partition (along side the bios, roms, themes etc. directories).
 Thats it.